minkiml/NFM/etc/readme.md

 This makes the following changes.
 - Compute anomaly threshold using correct validation set and training set.
 - Evaluate on correct testing set.
+- Compute correct "point-wise" estimation (the process before the anomaly evaluation) in FITS where the estimation was used to be made over the entire window chunk.

 ## Forecasting